In chess, specific tactical concepts can be likened to the building blocks of a language.

 - Be3 is the only defender of the d4-square, but he is also a target

-White could also play h2-h4 or Qg3, but they all lead to the same outcome.
+White could also have played h2-h4 or Qg3, but they all lead to the same outcome.
 Black’s response shows how a piece-exchange can be an effective means to create a new target.

 White loses a piece.
 Objectively he shouldn’t play Qxe3, but for the sake of illustrating the point, let’s make white play the move Qxe3.